Mystery Lab

-Mystery Lab is a Brazilian educational web television series that is set to premiere on Netflix on August 4, 2020.
+Mystery Lab (Portuguese: Mundo Mistério, literally "Mystery World") is a Brazilian documentary television limited series that premiered on Netflix on August 4, 2020.
 The series was created by YouTuber Felipe Castanhari, who also serves as presenter.

-The first season features 8 episodes which follows some of humanity's most intriguing mysteries.
-Among the topics dealt with are the disappearances in the Bermuda Triangle, time travel, the Bubonic plague and the possibility of a zombie apocalypse.
+It features 8 episodes which follow some of humanity's most intriguing mysteries.
+Among the topics dealt with are the disappearances in the Bermuda Triangle, time travel, the bubonic plague and the possibility of a zombie apocalypse.